JamunaC/room-booking-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

-Clone this repo using CLI git 'clone https://github.com/JamunaC/room-booking-app.git';
+Clone this repo using CLI 'git clone https://github.com/JamunaC/room-booking-app.git';

 After that go to project path using CLI  'cd room-booking-app';